 Organise a training.
 Teach your colleagues and carriers how to use the new dock scheduling platform before it is up and running.
 Record a webinar and create step-by-step memos for the most common scenarios - how to make a reservation, how to reschedule the existing booking, how to edit information, etc.

 Start with a trial.
 Always start with a trial before committing to a particular platform.
 A 2-week trial is usually enough to fine-tune the platform to the specifics of your operation and see if it meets expectations.

 Now that you know how to get everyone on board with a Dock scheduling platform, it is time to start your trial.
-Try out our Dock scheduling platform - we promise full support, smooth transition and exceeded expectations.
+Try out our Dock scheduling platform - we promise full support, regular improvements, smooth transition and exceeded expectations.

 Book a demo call with us today!